 - Root canals reduce pain – An infected tooth can be unbearably painful.
 While you may not look forward to a root canal, the pain of the procedure is minimal compared to the pain of living with an infected tooth.

-- Root canals are inexpensive – Replacing a missing tooth with a dental implant can cost $5,000 or more, and dental bridges can cost over $2,000.
-Root canals, on the other hand, often cost less than $500, so saving your existing tooth is much more affordable than replacing it.
+- Root canals are inexpensive – Replacing a missing tooth with a dental implant can cost $5,000 or more, and dental bridges can cost over $3,000.
+It typically costs less to save your existing tooth than to replace it.

 Aren’t Root Canals Painful and Uncomfortable?